alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_072_eng.md

 "Um, could I join too? (sweat)"

 And so, I ended up participating in *Casshern* by half-forcing my way in (!).
-As color design (色彩設計), I'm in charge of the basic character colors and scene-by-scene design.
-Sometimes I also do color direction for individual episodes.
+As colour design (色彩設計), I'm in charge of the basic character colours and scene-by-scene design.
+Sometimes I also do colour direction for individual episodes.

 Actually, I haven't seen the original *New Human Casshern* (新造人間キャシャーン).
 Nor the OVA that came after.
 Despite being right in the strike zone generationally, I somehow hadn't watched it.
 I could enthusiastically sing the theme song at karaoke (laughs), but somehow I hadn't seen the main story.
 I still haven't watched beyond the reference materials for the main story (sorry).